Rooted in Temple, Reaching the World

 Have you been to Main Campus recently?

 Tokyo though was a warm, nostalgic experience.
 And learning about the current programs was helpful—especially as a parent of teenagers.
-We're not the kind to impose decisions, but it’s nice to know the options.
+We're not the kind to impose too many decisions, but it’s nice to know the options.
 If one of those includes my alma mater, why not?
 My daughter was the one who actually said, “Wait, I could get a Temple degree and study in Asia?”
 She really liked that idea.
 So, who knows, maybe when the time comes, that’ll be an option.

 Speaking of young people—since you’re a seasoned professional in public health—what advice would you give to students who are in CST now or just starting to think about their careers?
 What kind of wisdom would you pass on?